Do Dryer Balls Work In Your Laundry?

 Do you ever wonder how many chemicals are attached to your clothing after doing your laundry?
 With all the detergents, softeners, perfumes, you have to be wearing more than just clean laundry.
 But dryer balls can remove some of those toxins, so let me tell you how to use dryer balls in your laundry!

 For years I was using regular fabric softener dryer sheets in my laundry.
 But when both of my kids began getting eczema, I decided to find ways to make the clothes they were wearing, a little bit healthier.

 And I didn’t just change out my dryer sheets for dryer balls.
 I also added vinegar to my wash load.
-When you are finished here, you can also read about the benefits of using vinegar in your laundry!
+When you are finished here, you can read about the benefits of using white vinegar in your laundry!